RodrigoUma04/CityShare/README.md

 ## Your app has the following minimum requirements:

 - [x] Login with registration and Firebase authentication
-- [ ] App data is centralized using Firebase
+- [x] App data is centralized using Firebase
-- [ ] You can add an unlimited number of cities
+- [x] You can add an unlimited number of cities
-- [ ] When you are at a specific location, you can save that location with a photo and a category
+- [x] When you are at a specific location, you can save that location with a photo and a category
-- [ ] Users can rate and comment on these locations
+- [ ] Users can rate and comment on these locations #TODO
-- [ ] You can filter by location categories
+- [ ] You can filter by location categories #TODO
-- [ ] After filtering, a list and a map (use OSM!!) are displayed
+- [ ] After filtering, a list and a map (use OSM!!) are displayed #TODO

 ## Nice to haves:
-- [ ] When clicking on a location (in the list or on the map), the distance from your current location is calculated
+- [ ] When clicking on a location (in the list or on the map), the distance from your current location is calculated #TODO
 - [ ] All location data is loaded from Firebase on startup and locally cached in a Room database.
 A refresh button is also available.
-- [ ] You can send messages to other users
+- [ ] You can send messages to other users #EXTRA

 ## Points distribution:
 * Authentication, Firebase – 3 points